 Thank you for your interest in Al Cinamon's driving classes.

-Al Cinamon has been providing quality driving instruction since 1965.
+Al Cinamon is the Chief Instructor for the Empire Safety Council and has been providing quality driving instruction since 1965.

 He teaches the Pre-Licensing Class that is mandated by the New York State Department of Motor Vehicles at Rivera's Driving School in the Bronx.